 Originally, some philosophers such as John Locke, Jean-Jacques Rousseau or Thomas Paine argued that there are certain rights of the individual that do not depend on their recognition in contracts or legal norms, but are inherent to human nature itself and are therefore universally attributable to all.
 The further inclusion of these rights of the individual in constitutional texts had an immediate consequence: the transformation of philosophical principles into legal mandates, i.e. the conversion of human rights into fundamental rights.

 Fundamental rights form a basic set of rights, to which relations between people or between groups of people and between these and public authorities must always be adapted.
 There can be no dignified life without basic rights, which we citizens consider inherent to the common condition of human beings.

-But it must be pointed out that the proper notion of fundamental rights is employed in a twofold sense: in a broad and less technically-precise sense, referring to all those rights which are included under Part I of the Constitution; and then in a stricter, more legally precise sense, this term is reserved for some constitutional rights which the Fundamental Law considers the core of the individual’s legal status and which are included under a certain section of Part I titled “Fundamental Rights and Civil Liberties”.
+It should be pointed out that the very notion of fundamental rights is used in a twofold sense: in a broad, less technically precise way it refers to all the rights that are contained in title I of the Constitution; in a stricter and more legally precise sense, this denomination is reserved for certain constitutional rights that the fundamental norm considers the central nucleus of the legal status of the individual and that are included in a certain section of Title I entitled “Fundamental rights and public liberties.”

-Human rights or fundamental rights are universal, incompatible with the superiority of any individual, people, group or social class.
-The recognition thereof does not depend on factors such as race, gender, religion, opinion, nationality or any other personal or social condition or circumstance.
-As inherent to the individual, they are irrevocable, non-negotiable (cannot be “sold”) and unrelinquishable.
-These rights are recognized legally under Part I of the Constitution, but also under international treaties and under the constitutions of the other States.
+Human rights or fundamental rights are universal, incompatible with the superiority of an individual, a people, a group or a social class.
+Their recognition does not depend on factors such as race, sex, religion, opinion, nationality or any other condition, personal or social circumstance.
+Being inherent to the person, they are irrevocable, non-negotiable (they cannot be “sold”) and non-waivable.
+They are legally recognized in Title I of the Constitution, but also in international treaties and in the constitutions of other states.